Research Proposal BMFTR Juniorverbünde "Zukunft eHealth"

 Clinical Archive Accessible

-Computationally accessible with standardized terminology; validation protocol defined
+Computationally accessible with standardized terminology; validation framework established

 Agentic System Operational